 Would I recommend this sunscreen? – yes and no. It’s fine if you want a sunscreen product on the go while doing sports.
 It won’t slow you down, and you will get at least some sun protection.
 Though, I would make sure to reapply often, as you will sweat a lot and this product doesn’t create a strong film on the skin.
 I wouldn’t recommend it for daily use.
 It just has too much alcohol, and there are better options on the market.
 It isn’t meant for that so I don’t blame ISDIN for it.
 Would I repurchase?
 Yes, if I were to do a marathon or some kind of race, but it’s very improbable.

 Ingredients: Alcohol Denat, Octocrylene, Butyl Methoxydibenzoylmethane, Ehtylhexyl Salicylate, C12-15 Alkyl Benzoate, Dibutyl Adipate, Aqua (Water), 4-Methylbenzylidene Camphor, Cyclopentasiloxane, Diethylhexyl Butamido Triazone, Cyclohexasiloxane, Acrylates/Ethylhexyl Acrylate Copolymer, Hydroxypropylcellulose, Tocopheryl Acetate, Parfum (Fragrance), BHT, Linalool. (easypharmacie.co.uk)

-Fotoprotector ISDIN Fusion Gel SPF 50+ is available from easypharmacie.co.uk for €15.
+The Fotoprotector ISDIN Fusion Gel SPF 50+ is available at easypharmacie.co.uk for €15.